Scope: Prime Mover Free / Pro version

 Does Prime Mover export and import user taxonomies?

-Does user details secure in the package?
+Are user details secure in the package?

 Try the Prime Mover Pro 14-day trial to see how this user data encryption works.

-I have PRO version, any tips on excluding users for better performance?
+I have the PRO version.
+Do you have any tips on excluding users for better performance?

 For example, if you have source site A with the following users:

-User ID 1: admin , email: testadmin@test.com
+User ID 1: admin, email: testadmin@test.com

 User ID 2: testone, email: testone@test.com

-User ID 3: testtwo, email: testtwo@test.com
+User ID 3: test two, email: testtwo@test.com

-User ID 1: admin , email: testadmin@test.com
+User ID 1: admin, email: testadmin@test.com

 User ID 2: testone, email: testone@test.com

-User ID 3: testtwo, email: testtwo@test.com
+User ID 3: test two, email: testtwo@test.com

 How to enable user export and import debugging?